maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 12.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Open the Blueprint.
 There are two places you can make the variable editable.
-In the **MyBlueprints** panel there is a closed or open eyball next to the variable name.
+In the **MyBlueprints | Color of Light** variable there is a closed or open eyball next to the variable name.
 If it is open then it is editable.
 Also in the **Details** panel is has a radio box called **Instance Editable**.
 The word instance here is important as you can have a separate instance for each object in the room!

 ![set instance editable](images/InstanceEditableRm5.jpg)